kubernetes101/pib-dev/labs/advanced-labs/monitoring/README.md

 ```

-- Copy the content in dashboard.json and import as a new dashboard in Grafana Cloud.
+Copy the content in `dashboard.json` and import as a new dashboard in Grafana Cloud.

 ## Create Grafana Alert

-- Go to Grafana Cloud > Alerting > Alert Rules
-- Create a new alert (+ New Alert Rule)
+Go to Grafana Cloud, to `Alerting`, then `Alert Rules`.
+Create a new Grafana managed alert under
-  - Rule type: Grafana managed alert
-- Query A:
+`+ New Alert Rule`.

-  - Select grafanacloud.yourgrafananame.prom as the source from the drop down list
+For Query A, Select `grafanacloud.yourgrafananame.prom` as the source from the drop down list.
+Then replace
-  - Replace [your $FLT_NAME] with your fleet name and copy the query below to the query field
+`[your $FLT_NAME]` with your fleet name and copy the query below to the query field.

   ```sql